 This 2-week program was developed in partnership with the Institute for Security and Open Methodologies (ISECOM) and taught by Quinnipiac’s own Information Security professionals.
-You will learn cybersecurity fundamentals and skills to keep your identity and personal devices safe from attackers using the same tools and techniques the professionals use, as well as gain a deep understanding of what “hacking”—the ability to figure out computer systems—is all about (you might be surprised!).
+You will learn cybersecurity fundamentals and skills to keep your identity and personal devices safe from attackers using the same tools and techniques the professionals use, as well as gain a deep understanding of what “hacking” — the ability to figure out computer systems — is all about.
 Specific topics covered include internet infrastructure, malware, attack analysis, digital forensics, email safety, web security and privacy.

 At the end of this program, you’ll walk away with: